 The Holy Spirit is a teacher, friend, guide, counselor, and helper.
 We need him more than ever in our motherhood journey.
 And if we want to know God more intimately, we need to intentionally spend time with him in worship, prayer, and through his word.
-The Holy Spirit is in us, he wants you to delve deeper into your union and communion with him.
+The Holy Spirit is with us and He wants you to delve deeper into your union and communion with Him.

 - Lead by example through your words and actions.

 As mothers, when our children see us praying and studying the word, we are modeling a life of godliness to them.
 When they see how we talk to others and treat them, they will do likewise.
 This is a great responsibility to be consistent in your own home and outside the home.
 There is no greater joy than seeing your own children make the decision to follow God.

 - Find and join a community of godly women.

 The power of a godly community of Christian mothers cannot be underestimated.
 Surround yourself with godly women who can hold your hands up in prayer and encourage you in your low moments.